Anirudhv07/social-media-LOOP/ReadMe.txt

 Step 2 : There will be two folder - 1) client and 2) server ,
           type - "cd client" in terminal and then "npm install", then "npm run dev" Step 3 : Take another terminal and type - "cd server" and then "npm install" , then "npm start"

+--You can sign in with the below email and password

+	email : anirudhvinod00@gmail.com
+	password : 12345678

+--Or you can Sign Up new User

+"Project is under Development"